kindelia/Kindelia/WHITEPAPER.md

 In short, for these familiar with functional languages, Kindelia can be seen as a worldwide functional REPL (like Haskell's GHCI) where anyone can input commands that deploy functions and run monadic actions forever.
 And for these familiar with decentralized computers, Kindelia can be seen as a polishment of Ethereum, under the following recipe:

 ```
-How to make Kindelia

 1. Start from Ethereum
 2. Remove Ether (and the associated pre-mine)
 3. Replace the slow EVM by the fast HVM
 4. Replace slow Merkle trees by fast reversible heaps
 5. Aggressively optimize and simplify everything you find
 6. Cook without hype
 7. Serve with a fair release
 ```